Vision-At-SEECS/Sentinel_Hub_Starter/README.md

 ## What is Sentinel Hub Process API?

 The Sentinel Hub Process API is part of the Sentinel Hub ecosystem, which provides easy access to a vast repository of Earth observation data, including Sentinel-2, Sentinel-1, Landsat, and more.
-With the Process API, you can define custom processing tasks and workflows using Python scripts to retrieve and manipulate satellite data to meet your specific needs.
+With the Process API, you can harness the capabilities of the Sentinel Hub service to retrieve, process, and analyze satellite imagery in a seamless and efficient manner.